Frequently Asked Questions

 How do I become part of DBEN’s executive committee?

-Only active DBEN members in good standing may be candidates for office.
 The DBEN Executive Council is established through an election process.
-Executive Council positions shall be held by DDSB Educators and Employees who are members of the Black Diaspora in Durham Region.
+Executive Council positions shall be held by DDSB Educators and Employees who are members of the Black Diaspora.
 DBEN / DDSB Student Alumni who are members of the Black Diaspora in Durham Region may hold Executive Council positions.

 How do I become an active DBEN member?

 General members include interested employees employed by DDSB, DBEN Student Alumni community organizations and partners.
-In order to become a voting member, you should be a DDSB employee who have paid their annual DBEN membership fee.
+In order to become a voting member, you should be a DDSB employee who identifies as Black.
+Donations are encouraged in lieu of a membership fee.

 Is DBEN a conflict resolution resource or body for Black educators, staff and students?